2022

 Johanna Hansen and Wolfgang Allinger (editors)

-www.wortschau.com with a colour interior.
+The first www.wortschau.com with a colour interior.

 The special issue KÖRPERBILDER.